Altinn/app-localtest/findings.md

 ## Next steps

 * Investigate custom implementation (timebox)
+  * 01.09.2025 - seems like this doesn't yield the wanted benefits (batching and efficiency).
+The client has to wait for responses as there is no way to tell chrome to do certain operations serially
 * Investigate go-rod (timebox)
 * Design v3 architecture (what happens in k8s)
 * Securiy clarifications